7Sevenly/7Sevenly.github.io/about.md

 ## WHAT DO I DO?
 I'm in my final year studying a Bachelor of Mechatronic Engineering, at the University of Queensland.
-I've worked many jobs, but the major ones were as an undergaduate engineer for Smithbridge Group, a rigger for Universal Cranes Sunshine Coast, and as a undergraduate signalling engineer for Rail Control Systems Australia.
+I've worked many jobs, but the major ones were as an undergaduate engineer for Smithbridge Group, a rigger for Universal Cranes Sunshine Coast, and as an undergraduate signalling engineer for Rail Control Systems Australia.

 ## WHAT IS THIS FOR?
 I want to document my day-to-day life as an engineer.
 This includes my studies, career advancement, projects, and perspective of the world.